kedro-org/kedro/docs/source/visualisation/experiment_tracking.md

 ## Access run data and compare runs

 Here comes the fun part of accessing your run data on Kedro-Viz.
-Having ensured that you are using Kedro-Viz `>=4.1.1` (you can confirm your Kedro-Viz version by running `kedro info`), run:
+Having generated some run data, execute the following command:

 ```bash
 kedro viz